 All Is Lost (2013) Directed by J.C.
 Chandor.
 With Robert Redford.

-Much like Alfonso Cuaron’s celebrated space disaster, Gravity, this is a suspenseful parable about mankind’s determination survive, even in the harshest, most remote of circumstances.
+Much like Alfonso Cuaron’s celebrated space disaster Gravity, this is a suspenseful parable about mankind’s determination survive in the harshest, most remote of circumstances.
 Amid fighting back the hopelessness, J.C.
-Chandor and Redford paint much beauty and poignancy, presenting a film that is impossible to forget.
+Chandor and Redford convey much beauty and poignancy, presenting a film that is impossible to forget.
 5/5